This policy defines the information communicated to the public by the American Board of Surgery regarding applicants and diplomates.

 Revoked: The individual is not certified as his or her certificate has been permanently revoked.

-The ABS will also indicate whether an individual is meeting the requirements of the ABS Maintenance of Certification (MOC) Program.
-The ABS will report MOC status using three different designations:
+The ABS will also indicate whether an individual is meeting the requirements of the ABS Continuous Certification Program.
+The ABS will report this status using three different designations:

-Meeting MOC Requirements: Individual is enrolled in the ABS MOC Program and in compliance with its requirements.
+Meeting Requirements: Individual is enrolled in the ABS Continuous Certification Program and in compliance with its requirements.

-Not Meeting MOC Requirements: Individual is enrolled in the ABS MOC Program and not in compliance with its requirements.
+Not Meeting Requirements: Individual is enrolled in the ABS Continuous Certification Program and not in compliance with its requirements.

-Not Required to Participate in MOC: Individual is not enrolled in the ABS MOC Program.
+Not Required to Participate: Individual is not enrolled in the ABS Continuous Certification Program.

-ABS diplomates are automatically enrolled in the ABS MOC Program upon certification or recertification after July 2005.
-Once enrolled, MOC applies to all certificates a surgeon holds.
-Surgeons must be in compliance with MOC to certify or recertify in any ABS specialty.
+ABS diplomates are automatically enrolled in the ABS Continuous Certification Program upon certification or recertification after July 2005.
+Once enrolled, Continuous Certification applies to all certificates a surgeon holds.
+Surgeons must be in compliance with Continuous Certification to certify or recertify in any ABS specialty.